HireDale/daleydose/window-scan.md

 ---

 # **SCAN WINDOW**
 In the **Scan** window, you can scan and digitize a handwritten prescription.
-After a successful scan, the application enters all processed information into a new prescription window.
+After a successful scan, the application generates a new prescription based on the gathered information.

 To view this window: **Prescription** tab > **Scan Physical Copy**